White House directs Hope Hicks and Annie Donaldson to withhold documents from House Democrats

 “We will continue to seek reasonable accommodation on these and all our discovery requests and intend to press these issues when we obtain the testimony of both Ms. Hicks and Ms. Donaldson,” he said.

-Hicks previously served as the White House communications director, while Donaldson served as chief of staff to then-White House counsel Don McGahn.
-Hicks previously testified before the House Intelligence Committee in 2018 about her time on the campaign.
+Hicks served as White House communications director, while Donaldson was chief of staff to then-White House counsel Don McGahn, who has also rejected a congressional subpoena to testify publicly at Trump's instruction.
+Hicks has testified before the House Intelligence Committee, in February 2018, about her time on the campaign.

 The subpoenas, issued last month, sought testimony and documents related to the panel's investigation into obstruction of justice, corruption and other potential abuses of power by Trump and members of his administration.
-Tuesday marked the deadline for Hicks and Donaldson to turn over documents, though the deadline for testimony and deposition falls later in June.
+Tuesday was the deadline for Hicks and Donaldson to turn over documents, though the deadline for testimony and deposition falls later this month.

+Nadler's subpoena called for Hicks to testify before his committee on June 19, and for Donaldson to appear for a deposition on June 24.

+As the White House seeks to further block Democrats' oversight efforts, Democrats are ramping up their investigations on Capitol Hill.
+Next week, for example, the full House is set to vote to hold Attorney General William Barr in contempt.